National Performance Centre

 If athletes outside the AIS Categorisation Framework (Uncategorised or Categorised as Associate) are selected they are still able to engage in the NPC environment as a full time member but are unable to access the service capacity through the VIS as a scholarship holder, with the potential exception being access to the VIS gym facility

-What if my availability does not match the training times of the NPC, can I do fewer sessions and still be a full-time member of the NPC?
+What if my availability does not match the training times of the NPC?
+Can I do fewer sessions and still be a full-time member of the NPC?

 CombatAUS will support full time athletes of the NPC to proactively adjust external influences that may periodically impact training availability rather than compromising the NPC program.
 We understand there may be on occasion (an exception) where for example an athlete has a university exam or is called into work in an emergency that may interrupt a set training session.
 It is expected that in such circumstances an early conversation is had with the relevant coach to plan an alternative session ensuring training time is not lost.